AvielleSLewis/google-homepage/README.md

-This project will display my knowledge of html, css, and javascript by recreating the google homepage.
+This project will display my knowledge of html and css by recreating the google homepage.